John Schneider (American football executive): Years of transition (2018–2023)

-With head coach Mike Macdonald (from 2024)
+Macdonald era and 2nd Super Bowl title (2023–present)

 After the 2023 season, Carroll was fired by owner Jody Allen, likely as a result of the team failing to make the playoffs in two of the previous three seasons.
 Schneider gained final say over all football-related decisions—a responsibility previously held by Carroll.
-While conducting the search for a new head coach—the first of his tenure as general manager—he and the search committee interviewed Ejiro Evero, Patrick Graham, Ben Johnson, Mike Kafka, Bobby Slowik, Frank Smith, eventual new Commanders head coach Dan Quinn, and eventual new Falcons head coach Raheem Morris.
+While conducting the search for a new head coach—the first of his tenure as general manager—he and the search committee interviewed Ejiro Evero, Patrick Graham, Mike Kafka, Bobby Slowik, Frank Smith, eventual new Bears head coach Ben Johnson, eventual new Commanders head coach Dan Quinn, and eventual new Falcons head coach Raheem Morris.
 In the end, Schneider hired Ravens defensive coordinator Mike Macdonald as the new head coach for the Seahawks, signing him to a six-year contract.
 This made Macdonald the youngest active head coach in the NFL to date.
 The Seahawks finished the 2024 season with a 10-7 record, narrowly missing out on the playoffs.
 It was the winningest season with a first-year head coach in franchise history.

-After the season he made roster reconstructions by releasing veteran receiver Tyler Lockett and trading starting quarterback Geno Smith to the Las Vegas Raiders as well as star wide receiver DK Metcalf to the Pittsburgh Steelers.
-While signing Pro Bowl quarterback Sam Darnold, 2021 Offensive Player of the Year Cooper Kupp, multiple time Pro Bowl defensive end DeMarcus Lawrence and re-signing the in season acquired Ernest Jones IV.

 On July 30, 2025, Schneider and the Seahawks agreed to a four-year contract extension.

+Before the 2025 season, Schneider made roster reconstructions by releasing veteran receiver Tyler Lockett and trading starting quarterback Geno Smith to the Las Vegas Raiders as well as star wide receiver DK Metcalf to the Pittsburgh Steelers.
+He signed quarterback Sam Darnold, wide receiver Cooper Kupp and defensive end DeMarcus Lawrence and traded for linebacker Ernest Jones IV.
+The Seahawks finished the regular season as the number one seed in the NFC and won their fourth NFC Championship to reach Super Bowl LX, making Schneider the first NFL general manager to reach multiple Super Bowls with an entirely different roster and head coach.
+The Seahawks went on to win Super Bowl LX, defeating the New England Patriots 29-13.

+Executive Tree

+Multiple assistants of Schneider have been hired to be General Managers elsewhere: